IsaiaScope/Iso_Obsidian_2.0/React/lib/Tanstack/data/get-started.md

 	2. cashing => RQ cash data and behind the scene fetch the same data, meanwhile display the cashed data
 		1. scaleData => manage when behind scene call happen
 		2. gcTime => garbage collector time, how long data is stored in the cash
+		3. staleTime => the cash data is reused if is not old as the time expressed from staleTime (useful to avoid redundant calls before a certain amount of time)
 4. useQuery is not retriggered by the changing data, use useState to avoid this behaviour
 	1. queryFn => function triggered by useQuery => queryFn: ({ signal, queryKey }) => fetchEvents({ signal, ...queryKey[1] }),
 		1.  signal => useful for know status or abort of a call, passed to fetch consent to abort a call when cange page for ex